Definition

 Use cases

-Two broad use cases for the framework are penetration testing (pen testing) and cybersecurity service evaluation.
-In pen testing, organizations designate a red team -- much like Mitre did in its Fort Meade eXperiment (FMX) research project -- to simulate behavior and find vulnerabilities.
-Pen testers can use Mitre to learn how to accurately simulate behaviors so that they can eventually develop accurate defenses.
+• Penetration testing.
+In pen testing, organizations designate a red team -- similar to what Mitre did in its FMX research project -- to simulate behavior and find vulnerabilities.
+Pen testers can use Mitre to learn how to simulate behaviors so they can develop accurate defenses.

-Cybersecurity vendors can also use Mitre's evaluations to determine the strength of their products and services.
-The evaluations provide objective insights into the use of specific commercial security products, offer a transparent analysis of a given product's capabilities and strengthen the cybersecurity community as a whole by strengthening vendors that develop products responsible for customer security across many industries.
+• Cybersecurity service evaluation.
+Cybersecurity vendors can use Mitre's evaluations to determine the strength of their products and services.
+The evaluations provide objective insights into the use of specific commercial security products, offer a transparent analysis of a given product's capabilities and strengthen the cybersecurity community as a whole by making vendors that develop products responsible for customer security across many industries.

 Benefits of the Mitre ATT&CK framework